We are upgrading the existing sewer pump station in the reserve at the corner of Peelmans Lane and Grant Street.

 We are upgrading the existing sewer pump station in the reserve at the corner of Grant Street and Peelmans Lane.

-Construction involves the excavation and installation of two underground storage tanks, pumps and an above-ground electrical cabinet.
-The project will increase pump capacity from 37 litres per second to 100 litres per second, enabling additional sewage to be received and pumped to the Bacchus Marsh Recycled Water Plant in Parwan for treatment.
+Construction involves the excavation and installation of two underground storage tanks, pumps and an above ground electrical cabinet.
+The project will more than double the capacity with the pump going from 37 litres per second to 100 litres per second.
+This enables more sewage to be pumped to the Bacchus Marsh Recycled Water Plant in Parwan for treatment.

 Contractor Jaydo Construction Pty Ltd is carrying out the work on our behalf.
 Work hours are 7.30am–5.30pm Monday to Friday and 8am–1pm on Saturday (if required).